Emile Burns: Politics

 Emile and Elinor were both members of the Independent Labour Party, Emile joining the Communist Party of Great Britain (CPGB) in 1921, followed by Elinor in 1923.
 Emile found work as the secretary of the Labour Research Department, except during the UK general strike, when he worked as propaganda secretary of the St Pancras Trades Council.

 Emile was a supporter of the London busmen's rank and file movement in the 1930s, and edited its newspaper, The Busmen's Punch.
 In 1935, he was elected to the CPGB's executive, ultimately serving for more than twenty years.
 He held many positions within the party, most focusing on cultural or educational activity, including a spell as head of the party's propaganda department.
 He spent a period as editor of the Communist Review, and was later editor of the World News.
 In the early 1950s, he did much of the preparation work for the party's new programme, the British Road to Socialism.

-Burns translated both political and non-political writings from Russian, France and German into English, including Friedrich Engels' Anti-Dühring, and parts of Karl Marx's Theories of Surplus Value.
+Burns translated both political and non-political writings from Russian, French and German into English, including Friedrich Engels's Anti-Dühring, and parts of Karl Marx's Theories of Surplus Value.
 He wrote works of his own including Handbook of Marxism, What is Marxism and Introduction to Marxism, successive basic explanations of Marxism.